Leadership and Ethics Across Disciplines (LEAD)

 Courses

-LEAD 250 LEADERSHIP AND ETHICS ACROSS DISCIPLINES (ALSO LISTED AS POLS 250) (4 credits)
+LEAD 250 LEADERSHIP AND ETHICS ACROSS DISCIPLINES (4 credits)

 (EXPERIENTIAL LEARNING, INDIVID/SYSTEMS/SOCIETIES)